 As partners since 2013, Arkema and Lalou Multi decided in 2019 to give a new dimension to their collaboration, still anchored on the common values of innovation and a quest for performance.
-In 2019 they will focus on the construction of the new Multi50 Arkema 4 trimaran as well as intensive training for its future skipper, Quentin Vlamynck.
+The construction of the new trimaran Multi50 Arkema 4, the result of close collaboration between both partners’ teams and experts, will be completed in 2020.

-Quentin Vlamynck, skipper of the future Multi50 Arkema 4
+Quentin Vlamynck, skipper of the Multi50 Arkema 4

 Lalou Roucayrol, passionate about the sea